Bondzio/akouao.github.io/_pages/cv.md

 #### <strong>Professional Summary<strong>

 <p>I am a young professional and a recent graduate with a BSc Applied Software Engineering degree.
 I have a special interest in Cyber Security, DevOps and Automation.
 I am adaptable, keen and rearing to learn and utilise new technologies.
 As demonstrated by my higher education background, I am capable or working under pressure and consistently producing results of high quality.
-Excelling in environments where hard work and dedication are highly valued.</p>
+I excel in environments where hard work and dedication are highly valued.</p>

 #### <strong>Education</strong>